Irobillion/Irobillion/README.md

 Hi, My name is Christ Bouka.
-I am a student in Computer Science at the Polytechnic School of Montréal.
+I am a student in Computer Science Engineering at the Polytechnic School of Montréal.

 I have good knowledge of language like: